 Question: Why is my period a week late?

-Your behavior, appearance, and vagina typically change before the start of period, and if you are late, and there is no sign of period approaching, it’s normal you will be concerned.
+Your behavior, appearance, and vaginal discharge typically change before the start of period, and if you are late and there is no sign of period approaching, it’s normal you will be concerned.

 While you will be quick to think something serious is wrong with you, it may just be due to a consequence of unprotected sexual intercourse you had 2 or 3 weeks ago.